JonLysons/Google_Capstone_Project/README.md

 Potential problems are the size of the files, which vary from 19MB to 153MB – larger files might become unweildly in Google Sheets.
 If this happens then I might switch to Excel and if that fail then I'll just jump straight into R Studio.

 Looking at these in more detail, it seems there is a pattern.
 For the months from May to October (summer-autumn) the file sizes are much larger.
 For November to April (winter-spring), the file sizes are smaller.
-This is something to explore because if the file size correlates to the amount of data, then less data in the colder months may point to fewer bike rides.
+This is something worth exploring because if the file size correlates to the amount of data, then less data in the colder months may point to fewer bike rides.

+This creates an interesting hypothesis to examine: namely are casual riders seasonal and member riders all-year round?

 To make the data naming more user-friendly, I change the file names from `202207-divvy-tripdata.csv` to `2022_07_TripData.csv`.